grpc/grpc.io/content/en/docs/languages/cpp/callback.md

 ### Client

-NOTE: For simplicity, we will not discuss how to create a channel and a stub in this codelab.
+NOTE: For simplicity, we will not discuss how to create a channel and a stub in this tutorial.
 Please refer to [Basics tutorial](basics.md) for that.

 To start a `GetFeature` RPC, besides a `ClientContext`, a request (i.e., `Point`), and a response (i.e., `Feature`), the client also needs to pass a